 The Israel Young Leaders Program (IYLP) is a is a highly competitive experiential learning initiative that provides Canadian student leaders with a once in a lifetime opportunity to learn about Israel through first-hand experience in a holistic and intellectually honest fashion.
 Participants spend 7 days on the ground learning about Israeli history, society, politics, culture and the Arab-Israeli conflict through:

 – Meeting with a diverse array of politicians, journalists, and professors

 – Interacting and travelling with Israeli student peers.

 IYLP is comprised of the following core elements:

-- Pre-program education, including required readings, conference call discussions, and interactive webinars
+- Pre-program education, including required readings, video-conference discussions, and interactive webinars

-- Writing an article or think piece on topic related to the program, Israel and/or conflict in Middle East
+- Writing an article or think piece on a topic related to the program itself, Israel and/or conflict in the Middle East

 - Participation in post-travel discussions/events.